 How can I paste images to my hub that I copy from the web?

-First, you need to make sure you have the right attribution information.
+First, you need to make sure you have the right attribution information, before you add an image to your Hubpages Hub.
 Even public domain images need to be referred to by the license information as public domain.